Have you been considering a holiday to the Cook islands, but constantly ask yourself “Where to stay in the Cook Islands?”

-Club Raro is perfect for a young couple, or a group of friends, or anyone looking for a well priced place to stay close to town.
-The beach in front is not perfect for swimming, but it is great for sunbathing, and watching the guys out on their kite surfing boards.
-Cool off in the swim up pool bar before hitting the nightclubs a short walk away.
+Club Raro is perfect for a young couple, a group of friends, or anyone looking for a well-priced place to stay close to town.
+The beach in front is not perfect for swimming, but it is great for sunbathing and watching the guys out on their kite surfing boards.
+Cool off in the swim-up pool bar before hitting the nightclubs a short walk away.

-Of course these are only a handful of properties I visited this year.
-If your after a particular type of place to stay, email me, and I’ll recommend somewhere.
+Of course, these are only a handful of properties I visited this year.
+If you’re after a particular type of place to stay, email me, and I’ll recommend somewhere.

 I was lucky enough to stay at the Aitutaki Lagoon resort and spa (where the video was shot!) and it was very much a place of relaxation and glamour.
-Honeymooners will love this resort, but please book in advance as it does book out in high season, especially if your interested in one of the over water bungalows!
+Honeymooners will love this resort, but please book in advance as it does book out in the high season, especially if you’re interested in one of the overwater bungalows!

 There are a few slightly more budget places to stay on the island, at the time I was visiting Samade on the Beach looked like one of the best places to stay, but it was under renovation, so I have no pictures of the rooms only of the view- It is right on the lagoon, looking out to the Aitutaki Lagoon resort.
 A great place for an evening cocktail!

-If you’re looking for some culture while you’re visiting the Cook Islands, you can find plenty at the Te Vara Nui culture centre, which provides an hour tour through a village with explanations on cooking, religion, medicines, exploration, cook island history and much more before you settle into an array of local dishes at the buffet.
+If you’re looking for some culture while you’re visiting the Cook Islands, you can find plenty at the Te Vara Nui culture centre.
+They provide an hour tour through a village with explanations on cooking, religion, medicines, exploration, cook island history and much more.
+You then settle into an array of local dishes at the buffet.
 While you gorge yourself silly on Cassava and lamb, the cultural dances will perform on a floating platform in the lake.
 Amazing dancers, both female and male, will delight the crowds and afterwards, pose for photos with you.
 Don’t miss this one!

-If exploration and adventure is more your thing, book a seat on the 4×4 expeditions run by Raro safari tours.
-You will drive up to the inner mountains of the island on the back of a truck, where you will watch a coconut husking demonstration before munching on the flesh.
-The roads are bumpy and muddy when there has been rain, so it all adds to the feeling.
+If exploration and adventure are more your thing, book a seat on the 4×4 expeditions run by Raro safari tours.
+You will drive up to the inner mountains of the island on the back of a truck.
+There you will watch a coconut husking demonstration before munching on the flesh.
+The roads are bumpy and muddy when it has been raining, so it all adds to the feeling.
 The staff will crack jokes and keep everyone entertained, boredom is not an option.

-The cook islands is not just about laying on a tropical beach, you really can get out and explore what the islands have to offer too if you like.
+The Cook Islands are not just about laying on a tropical beach.
+You really can get out and explore what the islands have to offer too if you like.
 The locals are delightful and beyond friendly, don’t be surprised if you make many friends and get invited to their houses as soon as you meet.
 They like to laugh, and they love to have fun.
 The scenery in the Cooks is gorgeous, but the people really made it for me.
 I can’t wait to visit again soon!!